chain4energy/c4e-chain/x/cfevesting/README.md

 * initially_locked - amount of tokens locked initially in the pool
 * withdrawn - amount of tokens that were already withdrawn from the pool (currently all available (available = initially_locked - sent) tokens can be withdrawn by the owner only after lock end time)
 * sent - amount of tokens that were already sent to vesting accounts from the vesting pool
+* reservations - amount of tokens that were reserved from the vesting pool (reserved tokens are not available for sending to vesting accounts)

+### VestingPoolReservation

+Vesting pool reservation defines amount of tokens reserved in a vesting pool.
+Vesting pool reservation has the following parameters:
+* id - unique id
+* amount - amount of reserved tokens

 ### Vesting Type